Electrical Engineering I - M124V (for Shell employees only)

 This course is the first technical electrical course in the professional development program for Shell Electrical Engineers.

-It has been developed through a collaboration with Shell and PetroSkills, and is focused on getting electrical engineers up to speed with the essential principles of electrical safety, system design and maintenance.
-Additionally, this course introduces the participants to the critical elements of relevant Shell DEP?s as well as the project execution and assurance principles used at Shell.
+It has been developed through a collaboration with Shell and PetroSkills and is focused on getting electrical engineers up to speed with the essential principles of electrical safety, system design and maintenance.
+Additionally, this course introduces the participants to the critical elements of relevant Shell DEPs that they will use in their daily work.

-This intensive program is held over 10, 8 hour sessions in two weeks, and has been designed to be delivered virtually.
-As such, the expectation is that participants to fully engage online, ask and answer questions posed in the course and participate in meaningful discussions related to the concepts, implications and application of the concepts.
-A sample project will be completed in phases throughout the course, giving the participants an opportunity to work with their peers in solving typical design challenges and applying concepts and using Shell standards.
-Off-line time will be allotted prior to, during and after the course to allow participants to complete assignments at their own pace.
+This intensive program is held over 10 8-hour sessions in two weeks and has been designed to be delivered virtually.
+As such, the expectation is that participants fully engage online, ask and answer questions posed in the course and participate in meaningful discussions related to the concepts, implications, and application of the concepts.
+A sample project will be completed in phases throughout the course, giving the participants an opportunity to work with their peers in solving typical design challenges and applying concepts and Shell standards.
+Offline time will be allotted before, during, and after the course to allow participants to complete assignments at their own pace.

-At the end of each week, the participants will complete a formal written exam, and must pass or remediate the exams to receive credit for the course.
+At the end of the course, participants will complete a formal written final exam, and must pass or remediate the exam to receive credit for the course.

 Basic knowledge of Shell internal systems including locating Shell and Industry standards is expected.